 Make sure it’s a realistic and achievable schedule.
 Then, within that schedule; pencil in specific times for particular tasks.

-, set aside an hour on Mondays and Thursdays for checking and responding to e-mails.
+For example, set aside an hour on Mondays and Thursdays for checking and responding to e-mails.
 You know you need to network on a regular basis; so maybe set aside two hours on a Tuesday morning just for that.

 Punch in The Time You’ll Be Working on Client Gigs, The Time You’ll Be Spending Researching New Potential Clients, and The Time for Learning.